mykyta-oleks-dev/NextJS-TS-Tailwind-RadixUI-MySQL-Prisma-NextAuth-Sentry-Issues_Tracker/README.md

 - Prisma - an open-source Object-Relational Mapper (ORM) designed for Node.js and TypeScript applications.

+- EasyMDE - a drop-in JavaScript text area replacement for writing beautiful and understandable Markdown.

+- React SimpleMDE Markdown Editor -  a React component wrapper for EasyMDE.

+- React Markdown + remark plugins - a React component to render markdown with remark plugins to support GFM syntax, easier lines breakdown.

 ## Installation

 The project uses `npm` as the package manager.